beddalumia/DMFT-LAB/+runDMFT/README.md

 - `autostop_line()` Basic linspace in U, without any adaptive feedback mechanism.
 Just stops the moment dmft does not converge (to avoid wasting cpu-time).

 - `autostep_line()` Gradually increases U by feedback-controlled steps, i.e. if dmft does not converge the point is discarded and the step reduced.
-Self-mixing is fixed (as every other control variable).

 #### Refinement